 We leave at last, walk east through farm and ranch country.

 Next day is hot.
 In a field, we find a hose and spray water high in the air to drop on us, cooling.
 Having fun when a young witch couple drives up in a station wagon.
 They act friendly, but behind that we can feel the probing.
 We act innocent.

-Meet a middle-class family next, with a wounded dog.
-We decide to give this one a try, since the witch couple's not watching.
+A mile on, we meet a middle-class family with a wounded dog.
+We decide to give this one a try, since the witch couple didn't follow.
 Ask if the family has any of that dried Sell-Fish.
 We squeeze a big gob of honeylike stuff from the side of the fish, as if it's fruit!
 Put it on the wound... and it promptly heals.
 Wow, Sell-Fish is powerful!

 But not forever.

 Once our power is strong enough to fight, to kill... we can use it to heal.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ